andreRibeiro1989/medium/spell_grammar_correction/README.md

+# Serverless spelling and grammar correction service with AWS Lambda

-# What is this ?
+## What is this?

 This is the auxiliary code to my medium article X that explains how to build a serverless API with Amazon Lambda and API Gateway.

-# What is included here ?
+## What is included here?

 In this example I included the 4 main files to deploy a Lambda function with serverless.
 * `app.py`: Main lambda file.
 Defines the logic to process a given text string using gingerit